 In November, I posted about picture description as a writing activity for ESL.
 You can see that post and those worksheets here.
 Today I’m posting on the topic again and including new worksheets.
 The worksheets include photos that are colorful and have people doing common activities.

 Picture descriptionlets your students work on spelling, grammar, vocabulary and handwriting.
 Try these worksheets for improving English writing.

 Today at work I made a Boardmaker social story book for a student with autism.
-It was a Social Story to help an 18-year-old student understand that although it was OK to masturbate at home, in private, he was not allowed to do it at school.
+It was a Social Story to help an 18-year-old student understand that, although it was OK to masturbate at home, in private, he was not allowed to do it at school.
 Seriously Folks, this has got to be the weirdest day ever of my speech therapy career!
 I made a little book with line drawings to help this student remember the difference between public and private behaviors, and encourage him to “wait till he got home”.
 And the exciting thing is the social story book really helped the student!

 No one wants to talk about the behavior, but it’s a very common human experience, so giggles aside, this information may help parents and teachers who face the same problem.
-Masturbation is an age-appropriate activity for most teenagers.
-The only difference is most typically-developing teens know enough NOT to do it at school.
+Masturbation is an age-appropriate activity for many teenagers.
+The only difference is most typically-developing teens know enough not to do it at school.
 Students with autism and other developmental challenges often do not understand when a behavior is OK at home, why it’s not OK at school.

 “Try a Social Story,” I said.